dbetel/HPCS_LUAD/README.md

 All generated sequencing data and count matrices are available at the NCBI Gene-Expression Omnibus under accession record GSE277777.

-Note: the original code was run on an Intel OS X 64-bit architecture.
+Note: the original code for Part 1 was run on an Intel OS X 64-bit architecture.
 To recreate the figures, statistics, and cluster labeling for Part 1 will require a native Intel 64-bit OS X installation; use the Part1.osx64-native.yml file below.

 _Part1.osx64-native.yml_ - Conda package list used to analyze data from Part 1.
 Use "conda env create -f Part1.osx64-native.yml" to recreate the environment used to analyze the data in from this section.
 Data originally run on a conda environment within an Intel 64-bit Mac OS X environment.
 Note: Rosetta emulation will fail at the Palantir step with 02_Marjanovic.ipynb file due to underlying library requirements; also there will be slight differences between cluster labels necessitating manual intervention and evaluation.